What is it used for?

 Challenges and Future Prospects

-Despite its potential, more than 200 tons of wool are produced annually in Mallorca, of which only a small part is processed locally; the rest is exported or disposed of.
+Despite its potential, of the more than 200 tonnes of wool that are produced on Mallorca every year, only a small proportion is processed locally; the rest is exported or disposed of.

-Today, Mallorcan sheep wool is once again being used in many ways: from traditional clothing and household goods to innovative, sustainable products for construction, design, and crafts.
-This development shows how an apparent waste product can become a valuable regional resource.
+Projects such as Llanatura are striving to use all the local wool and create both ecological and social added benefits.
+As a result, Mallorcan sheep’s wool is once again being used in a variety of ways: from traditional clothing and household goods to innovative, sustainable products for construction, design and crafts.
+This trend shows how a previously wasted by-product can become a valuable, regional product.